micro-os-plus/utils-lists-xpack/website/pages/home.md

 ### Maintainer info

-For maintenance and release checklists, please see the [Maintainer Info](website/pages/maintainer.md) page.
+For maintenance and release operations, please see the [Maintainer Info](website/pages/maintainer.md) page.

 ## Install